 Two Important Greek Words in the Bible: Logos and Rhema

-Did you know that in Greek, the original language of the New Testament, two different Greek words are used to refer to the word of God?
-One is logos, and the other is rhema.
+Did you know that in Greek, the original language of the New Testament, two different words are used to refer to God’s speaking?
+They are logos and rhema.
+Understanding the meaning of these words can help us know and experience God in a deeper way.

 The Greek word logos